- Freshman Applicants

 Credit taken in CU Online Courses

 A maximum of 30 credit hours of online coursework offered by CU Boulder may count toward the degree.
-This limitation has been temporarily suspended due to COVID-19, forcing more courses to be delivered remotely.
-This limitation will be reinstated once instructional practices are no longer impact by COVID-19.
+This limitation has been temporarily suspended due to COVID-19 forcing more courses to be delivered remotely.
+This limitation will be reinstated once instructional practices are no longer impacted by COVID-19.

 Credit taken outside the College of Arts and Sciences

 Students may apply 30 credit hours from the other colleges and schools at CU Boulder as well as specified ROTC and President's Leadership Class courses toward the fulfillment of requirements for the BA and BFA degrees.
 Within these 30 total credit hours, up to 8 credit hours in activities courses (applied music and ensembles) may be used.
 Transferred courses that were taught by departments considered to be outside the College of Arts and Sciences are counted as part of the allowed 30 credit hours.
-If a course has been approved to meet a General Education requirement and the course is taught outside the College of Arts and Sciences, the credit for this course will not be included as part of the 30-credit-hour limitation.
+If a course has been approved to meet a General Education requirement or to count as Arts and Sciences credit and the course is taught outside the College of Arts and Sciences, the credit for this course will not be included as part of the 30-credit-hour limitation.